Visit the Arboretum and enjoy the beauty and charm of Texas native trees.

-About Seabourne Lake Arboretum
+About the Seabourne Arboretum Trail

-We have created an Arboretum and named it Seabourne Arboretum – a botanical collection of trees: an area where trees and shrubs are grown for study and display and where visitors can relax in the shade and enjoy the park’s natural beauty.
-Also intended to inspire curiosity and build knowledge about plants and wooded landscapes.
+Our goal with the Arboretum is to provide an area where native trees and shrubs are grown for study and display and where visitors can relax in the shade and enjoy the park’s natural beauty.
+Currently we are making a concerted effort to grow and add even more improvements to the Arboretum.

-Click on this link to view a table that lists complete information about each tree planted: Trees and Shrubs Planted Along Seabourne Lake
+Please click on this link to see a map of the treres planted around Seabourne Lake: Seabourne Lake Map.
+Click on this link to view a table that lists complete information about each tree planted around the Lake: Trees and Shrubs Planted Along Seabourne Lake